 Some parts of RSE are compulsory - these are part of the National Curriculum for Science.
 Parents can withdraw their children from all other parts of RSE if they wish to do so.
-If you would like to withdraw your child please email Miss Murray on cmurray@urmstongrammar.org.uk by Friday 17th May.
 However, we believe that the presentation of sexual images in social and other media make it important that all young people have a safe place to discuss pressures, check facts and dispel myths.
 Even if a child is withdrawn, many pupils will discuss such issues with each other outside the classroom - so, rather than hear about the content second-hand, we hope all children will have the opportunity to take part in our carefully planned lessons.